AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 ## Process

+2. Find/Remove duplicate PDFs
+   Sometimes USGS updates just the GeoPDF metadata, which makes it look like the map is new, when in fact there is no change in the PDF contents.
+First run `compare_file.py` to see if the downloaded PDFs are the same or different keep the different files and remove the duplicates.

-1. Put topos in correct folder structure
+2. Put topos in correct folder structure

    This will move the files in the various `WD\Download` folders to the PDS folder structure in `WD`